skaynor/monster-hunting/docs/races/lynians.md

 ### Boaboa Traits

 The Boaboa have the basic shape of a Grimalkyne, but exhibit much thicker, white fur and a bulkier frame.
-They wear crude imitations of Popo heads as masks, with the tusk's tips painted in colours that correspond to the status ailment each individual Boaboa uses in combat.
+They wear crude imitations of Popo heads as masks, with the tusk's tips painted in colors that correspond to the status ailment each individual Boaboa uses in combat.

 - ***Ability Score Increase.*** Your Constitution score increases by 1.
 - ***Alignment.*** Boaboa tends toward neutrality, being more focused on survival than concepts of good and evil.
 A sense of community can drive boaboas toward lawful alignments.